CxELabs/M365HOL/instructions.md

     !IMAGE[Report processing](\Media\dis-reportready.png "Report processing")

-1. [] Now that your report is marked as ready, click on the text **Ready**.
+1. [] Once your report is marked as ready, click on the text **Ready**.
 You will be redirected to your snapshot report where you can start exploring the discovered apps, users, IPs.
 Your instructor can give you more details on how to use the dashboard.

     ^IMAGE[Open Screenshot](\Media\dis-reportready2.png "Report ready")